etsy/skyline/readme.md

 ### Alerts
 Skyline can alert you via email!
-In your settings.py, add any alerts you want to the ALERTS setting, according to the schema (<metric keyword>, <recipient>,
-<expiration seconds>).
-For every anomalous metric, Skyline will search for the
-given keyword and alert the proper recipient.
+In your settings.py, add any alerts you want to the ALERTS list, according to the schema `(metric keyword, recipient, expiration seconds)`.
+For every anomalous metric, Skyline will search for the given keyword and alert the proper recipient.
 To prevent alert fatigue, Skyline will only alert once every <expiration seconds> for any given metric.